 Find a Data Source

-Data source MUST BE LOCKED IN by Monday (7/10) EOD .
+Data source and initial one-to-many schema design MUST BE LOCKED IN by Tuesday morning.
 We don’t want you wasting the whole week trying to find data.
-Having production API endpoints well tested is more important.

 Possible sources of data:

-- Work with and scrape new data from an API.
-Some APIs are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.
+- Work with and scrape new data from an API or website.
+Some APIs and websites are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.

 - Parse CSVs or JSON files (Node has built-in modules for parsing CSVs)